Uniform estimates for the canonical solution to the $\bar\partial$-equation on product domains: Introduction

 \begin{theorem} Let $\Omega:=D_1\times \cdots \times D_n \subset \mathbb C^n$, $n\geq 2$, where each $D_j$ is a bounded planar domain with $C^2$ boundary.
 Then there exists a positive constant $C$ depending only on $\Omega$ such that for any $\bar\partial$-closed $(0, 1)$ form $ f$ continuous up to $\bar\Omega$, the canonical solution to $\bar\partial u = f$ (in the sense of distributions) is continuous on $\Omega$ and satisfies

 \end{theorem}

 The canonical solution is the unique one that is perpendicular to the kernel of $\bar \partial$, and is sometimes referred to as the $L^2$-minimal solution because it has minimal $L^2$-norm among others.
 The canonical solution exists on any bounded pseudoconvex domain in $\mathbb C^n$ whenever the datum is in $L^2$; however, uniform estimates for the solutions do not exist in general.
-Indeed, Berndtsson \cite{Be93} and Sibony \cite{Sib80} constructed examples of $\bar \partial$-closed $(0, 1)$-forms $f$ continuous on the closures of weakly pseudoconvex domains in $\mathbb{C}^2$ and $\mathbb{C}^3$, respectively, which have no bounded solution to $\bar \partial u = f$.
+Indeed, Sibony \cite{Sib80} constructed an example of a $\bar \partial$-closed $(0, 1)$-form $f$ continuous on the closure of a weakly pseudoconvex domain in $\mathbb{C}^3$, which has no bounded solution to $\bar \partial u = f$.
+See also Berndtsson \cite{Be93} for a counterexample in $\mathbb C^2$.
 More strikingly, Forn\ae ss and Sibony \cite{FS93} constructed a smoothly bounded pseudoconvex domain in $\mathbb{C}^2$ whose boundary is strictly pseudoconvex except at one point, but uniform estimates for the solutions fail to hold.

 On the other hand, on smoothly bounded strictly pseudoconvex domains in $\mathbb{C}^n$, Henkin \cite{Hen70} and Grauert and Lieb \cite{G-L70} constructed integral solutions that satisfy the uniform estimates $\|u\|_{{\infty}} \leq C\|f\|_{\infty}$ for $C^{\infty}$ forms $f$.
 Kerzman \cite{Ker71} and later Henkin and Romanov \cite{HR} extended their results and obtained the $\nicefrac{1} {2}$-H\"{o}lder estimates.
-See also the works of Lieb and Range \cite{LR}, Range \cite{R78, R86, R90, R20}, Range and Siu \cite{R-S72, R-S73}, as well as \cite{Ker73, K76, LTL93, Be97, Be01, CS11, SV14, GSS19}, and the references therein.
-The unit polydisc $\mathbb D^n:=\mathbb D(0,1)^n$ is pseudoconvex with non-smooth boundary.
-Henkin in \cite{Hen71} (see also \cite{F-L-Zh11}) showed that there exist integral solutions with uniform estimates when the $(0,1)$ data are $ C^1$ up to $\overline{\mathbb D^2}$; Landucci in \cite{L75} extended Henkin's result and obtained bounded canonical solutions on the bidisc $\mathbb D^2$.
-(See Appendix by Fassina at the end of the paper for an alternative proof of uniform estimates on polydiscs.)
-Recently, Chen and McNeal \cite{CM18, CM19} and Fassina and the second author \cite{FP19} generalized Henkin's integral solutions \cite{Hen71} to higher dimensional product domains.
-In particular, in \cite{FP19} uniform estimates were proved when the data are smooth up to the boundaries.
-As remarked in \cite{CM18}, the integral solution there (and so in \cite{CM19, FP19}) is not canonical.
+See also the works of Lieb and Range \cite{LR}, Range \cite{R78, R86, R90, R20}, Range and Siu \cite{R-S72, R-S73}, as well as \cite{Ker73, K76, LTL93, Be97, Be01, CS11, SV14, GSS19, DLT}, and the references therein.